|

 In Proceedings of the ACM/Usenix International Conference on Mobile

 Related Technical Report 599, ETH Zürich, System Security Group, April 2008.
-[PDF | bibtex | online version]
+[DownloadPDF (PDF, 567 KB) | Downloadbibtex (BIB, 313 Bytes) | external pageonline version]

 We propose and implement a novel ID-based secure ranging protocol.
 Our protocol is inspired by existing authenticated ranging and distance-bounding protocols, and is tailored to work on existing Ultra Wide Band (UWB) ranging platforms.
 Building on the implementation of secure ranging, we further implement a secure localization protocol that enables the computation of a correct device location in the presence of an adversary.
 We study how various implementations of secure ranging and localization protocols impacts their security and performance.
 We further propose modifications to these protocols to increase their security and accuracy.
-To the best of our knowledge, this is the first implementation of a RF Time-of-Arrival (ToA) secure localization system. |

 - Nils Ole Tippenhauer, Srdjan Capkun